-There were five (5) meetings of the Board during the fiscal year ended December 31, 2019.
-During the fiscal year ended December 31, 2019, all members of the Board of Directors attended at least 75% of the aggregate of all meetings of the Board and meetings of the committees on which the director served during the period in which he or she served as a director.
-All of the directors at the time of the 2019 Annual Meeting of Stockholders attended the 2019 Annual Meeting.
+There were four (4) meetings of the Board during the fiscal year ended December 31, 2020.
+During the fiscal year ended December 31, 2020, all members of the Board of Directors attended all meetings of the Board and all meetings of the committees on which the director served.
+All of the directors attended the 2020 Annual Meeting.